When can I get the COVID-19 Vaccine?

 How long should I wait before calling you if I haven’t received a call?

 I’m not receiving the weekly update email.
-What do I do?
+What should I do?

 First, check your spam folder to make sure your email settings didn’t block it from your inbox.
 If the email isn’t in your spam folder, please call the Call Center at (908) 237-4238 for assistance.
 Representatives will be accepting calls from 9 a.m. to 5 p.m.
 Monday through Friday.
 The Vaccination Scheduling Call Center is not open on weekends or holidays.